piyushy6/piyushy6.github.io/_projects/5_project.md

 </div>
 <div class="caption">
-    On the left, a road goes through a tunnel.
-Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
+    On the left, schematic diagram of the sample used for ELO method.
+Right, results of samples with different etching parameters taken with SAM.
 </div>

 - I worked on electrochemical deposition of Ni/Cu contacts on the very thin solar cell layer that is generated after ELO process.
 This contact deposition is done to make the μm thin solar cell layer stable and use the contacts for further characterisation.